TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-myproblemisnotlistedhere.md

 We currently do not support exporting compliance data through the portal.
 Please leverage [UserVoice](https://feedback.azure.com/forums/915958-azure-governance?category_id=345055)to vote on your preference for exporting or other features.
 You can get compliance data through a [Rest API and/or Command line](https://docs.microsoft.com/azure/governance/policy/how-to/get-compliance-data) call.
 You can use our VS Code extension to export the definitions and assignments.

-* **How do I get alerts?**

-To get alerts on Non-compliant Azure policies using Azure Monitor alerts, follow this [tutorial](https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/How-to-Create-Azure-Monitor-Alerts-for-Non-Compliant-Azure/ba-p/713466).

 * **Can I use REGEX within Policy?**

 We currently do not support REGEX handling, but it is currently under review.
 We continue to value your feedback and would appreciate getting more through our [UserVoice](https://feedback.azure.com/forums/915958-azure-governance?category_id=345055).
 This is a great way to vote on your preference for Regex handling or other features.
 An alternative for Regex handling is to leverage the [Value](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#value) capability which helps you in checking conditions against parameters, template functions, or literals.